 Certain behaviors such as longer sit/stays and down/stays are learned much easier when a puppy is older and has a larger mental capacity and a greater ability for self-control.

 Preliminary potty training is best done at a very specific age.
 In fact, we’ve pinned down the best age to the day.
-Almost all puppies can be successfully trained to peeing and pooping in a pan of pine pellets at 3 weeks 5 days of age if you spend the entire day focusing on it.
-However, at 3 weeks 4 days, you are setting yourself up for a day of frustration.
+We can successfully train almost all puppies to pee and poop in a pan of pine pellets at 3 weeks 5 days of age if we spend the entire day focusing on it.
+However, at 3 weeks 4 days, we would be setting ourselves up for a day of frustration.
 Some puppies are just not quite mature enough for this work.
 It is “hit or miss”.

 This web page is a summary of our training time line.